IIIF/api/source/api/presentation/3.0/index.md

 ##### rendering

 A link to an external resource that is an alternative, non-IIIF representation of this resource.
 Such representations typically cannot be painted onto a single Canvas, as they either include too many views, have incompatible dimensions, or are composite resources requiring additional rendering functionality.
 The external resource _MUST_ be able to be displayed directly to a human user, although the presentation may be outside of the IIIF client.
 The external resource _MUST NOT_ have a splash page or other interstitial resource that mediates access to it.
-If access control is required, then the [IIIF Authentication API][auth-api] is _RECOMMENDED_.
+If access control is required, then the [IIIF Authentication API][iiif-auth] is _RECOMMENDED_.
 Examples include a rendering of a book as a PDF or EPUB, a slide deck with images of a building, or a 3D model of a statue.
 External resources that are not representations of this resource but are related in some other way _MUST_ be referenced in the `metadata` property, or linked to a particular Canvas segment with an Annotation; a home page or preferred web view of the resource _MUST_ be referenced in the `homepage` property.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id`, `type` and `label` properties, and _SHOULD_ have a `format` property.